Dravid92/fluffy-spork/README.md

-# Project 1 -Python Script for building KNN from scratch
+# Project 1 - KNN

-## KNN -

 	Knn is an Supervised Machine learning that is used for creating classification models.

 ## How does it work ?

 	Generally,  we find the distance between K number of nearby points to the data point we want to predict